 Naturally, Cruise is back as Ethan Hunt, as is the other franchise staple Ving Rhames as Luther Stickell.
 Also reprising their characters in the upcoming films are Simon Pegg, Rebecca Ferguson, Vanessa Kirby, Angela Bassett and Frederick Schmidt.
 One major returning figure is Henry Czerny’s Eugene Kittridge, who hasn’t appeared in the franchise since the first installment in 1996.
 Kittridge was the IMF director hunting Ethan, under the impression he was the agency’s mole.
 McQuarrie confirmed Czerny’s return on Instagram.

-Among new faces joining the franchise, which McQuarrie also announced on Instagram, are Hayley Atwell, Esai Morales, Pom Klementieff, Charles Parnell, Indra Varma, Mark Gatiss, Rob Delaney, Cary Elwes, and Shea Whigham.
+Among new faces joining the franchise, which McQuarrie also announced on Instagram, are Hayley Atwell, Esai Morales, Pom Klementieff, Charles Parnell, Indra Varma, Mark Gatiss, Rob Delaney, Cary Elwes, Shea Whigham, and Lucy Tulugarjuk.
 Morales will play Ethan Hunt’s next foe, replacing Nicholas Hoult, who departed due to scheduling conflicts.

 The Franchise’s Future Beyond the Next Two Installments

-No word yet on if these two will serve as the “series finale” for the long running franchise.
-But if they are, they will have created a franchise that lasted eight films and over twenty-five years, which is a remarkable achievement.
-Tom Cruise will be sixty years old by the time these sequels wrap up, so it would be the perfect time to hang up his Ethan Hunt character at that point, and hopefully go out on a high note.
+If it is the end for the franchise it’s quite a feat—one that lasted eight films and nearly 30 years.
+Tom Cruise will be over sixty by the time Mission: Impossible 8 hits theaters, so its the perfect time to hang up his Ethan Hunt coat, and hopefully go out on a high note.
 And we mean a literal high note, as he’ll probably be going out while hanging off the side of a mountain or a skyscraper one last time.